Expert Advice On Improving Your Home

 Ways to Save Money on HVAC Costs

 • Change filters regularly.
-Air flows through your HVAC system most effectively when you change out or clean the filters every 1–3 months.
+Air flows best through your HVAC system when you replace or clean the filters every 1–3 months.
 Also try not to let debris pile up on the outdoor parts of your HVAC.

 • Monitor for potential problems.
-Monitoring the efficiency of your HVAC system — for instance by reviewing your thermostat settings and energy bills — helps you find and solve issues before they get too expensive.
+Keep an eye on your system for issues, for example by routinely checking your thermostat and energy bills.
+This enables you to address issues before they get too expensive.

 • Change the position of your blinds seasonally.
 Leaving your blinds open during the winter allows passive solar heating to warm your home.
 Closing the blinds during the summer helps prevent the heat from getting inside.
 Doing both helps reduce the strain on your HVAC.